Dramatically Increase Income at Events including Churches, Schools, Fairs, Conventions, and Parties

 With a little planning and some effective strategy, you can dramatically increase the total income at your event.
 The following suggestions include the most effective techniques gathered from many successful events over the years.

-Advance Notice: Send out advance notice encouraging people to bring all the coins from home…including the coins collecting in jars, on dressers, and under cushions (children love the adventure of hunting for coins).
+Advance Notice: Send out advance notice encouraging people to bring all the coins from home…including the coins collecting in jars, on dressers, in laundry rooms, and under cushions (children love the adventure of hunting for coins).
 The average American home has over $50 worth of coins, and most of that is usually on Dad's dresser!
-Men don't like to carry coins, so we toss it in a jar or other container where it collects to a lot of value over time.
+Men don't like to carry coins, so we toss them in a jar or other container where they add up to a lot of value over time.
 Many homes have much more than $50.
 All they need is a little encouragement to donate it!
 Many people have been collecting coins with the plan that "someday" they will cash it in.
 Encourage them to bring it to the event and donate it...and save all the hassle of counting and wrapping it!!!

 Priming: Have someone available to “prime” the Well by dropping in quarters whenever there is a lull in the action.
 Demonstrating quarters will promote quarters.
 But don’t make the mistake of handing coins to the kids.
 Let their parents do that!